-Currently, Corbitt is a quality behavioral health professional at a small applied behavioral analysis clinic.
+In the years after graduating with a master's degree, Corbitt worked as a quality behavioral health professional at a small applied behavioral analysis clinic.
 “It’s like being an understudy to a board-certified behavior analyst,” he said.
 “You have to have a good deal of supervision and additional coursework to qualify, along with a master’s in a social science.”

-Corbitt said he helps manage the clinic, provides therapy to patients and helps parents understand and plan to help their children succeed.
+Corbitt said he helped manage the clinic, provided therapy to patients and helped parents understand and plan to help their children succeed.
 "Having a master’s in psychology made that all possible.
 I would have never made it into this field or have the position I have now without it.”

 “My long-term career goals are to open my own clinic one day,” Corbitt said.
-“I would love for it to have a daycare, outpatient center and an ABA clinic.
+“I would love for it to have a daycare, outpatient center and an (applied behavior analysis) clinic.
 I want to be able to provide total care for families in the area, as well as provide the best environment for my employees."

-Prior to his current position, Corbitt worked for schools and non-profits, and he learned about what families need and the kind of support that will help people work through setbacks on their path to success.
+Before the behavioral health position, Corbitt worked for schools and nonprofits, and he learned about what families need and the kind of support that will help people work through setbacks on their path to success.
 “My education gave me the tools to help people," Corbitt said, "then the field helped me learn and grow."